In Golf and Business, a Team of Teams Approach Pays Off

 Consider our work with Little Caesars, one of the largest pizza chains in the world.

 Little Caesars' stakeholders understood their customers were growing more digitally-savvy by the day, using a variety of channels — both digital and physical — to get what they want.
 WWT and Little Caesars worked collaboratively to completely transform their kitchen with a cloud-native point of sale system that increased operational efficiency, enabled advanced analytics to drive business performance and fostered employee satisfaction.

 We aligned our team with the culture and values Little Caesars, selecting the right combination of personalities to make sure the collaboration that happens between our teams was both productive and enjoyable.

 The outcome?
-An point of sale app that made it easy for Little Caesars employees to make the right decisions at the right time.
+A point of sale app that made it easy for Little Caesars employees to make the right decisions at the right time.

-Much like Graeme McDowell, Little Caesars is responsible for how it performs in the kitchen, but without the help of valuable partners like WWT it would have to work exponentially harder to deliver on Little Caesars' patented Hot-N-Ready promise.
+Much like a professional golfer, Little Caesars is responsible for how it performs in the kitchen, but without the help of valuable partners like WWT it would have to work exponentially harder to deliver on Little Caesars' patented Hot-N-Ready promise.

 Just like in golf, a team of teams approach leverages the skills and expertise of various people and groups to help more quickly drive toward positive outcomes.